eeeds/MLOps-Camp/6-Best-Practices/README.md

 -   Run `docker-compose up -d` to start the docker-compose.

 ## 6.3 Testing cloud services with LocalStack
+-   Following the video
+-   Install localstack with `pip install localstack`

 ## 6.4 Code quality: linting and formatting